Riley Greene Player Props: Tigers vs. Mariners

-The Detroit Tigers, including Riley Greene (.361 batting average in his past 10 games), battle starting pitcher George Kirby and the Seattle Mariners at T-Mobile Park, Saturday at 9:40 PM ET.
+Riley Greene and his .452 on-base percentage over his past 10 games (83 points higher than his season-long percentage), will be in action for the Detroit Tigers against the Seattle Mariners and Bryce Miller on July 16 at 4:10 PM ET.

-In his last game he had a hitless performance (0-for-4) against the Mariners.
+He had a hitless showing in his previous game (0-for-4) against the Mariners.

 Riley Greene Game Info & Props vs. the Mariners